-Commented [MF122]: #100 Te Rūnanga o Ngāi Tahu, Papatipu Rūnanga Trees to be retained" on the Structure Plan and other specimen trees where possible, and the introduction of indigenous vegetation (preferably that naturally occurs and/or previously occurred in the area), to contribute to the character and amenity of the future development;

-- (e) existing natural and cultural features to be accessible to the public and, where appropriate, form prominent features within the overall design; - (f) The extent to which the subdivision will help achieve the density expected in the residential precincts as set out in Rules 49.5.12, taking into account the information requirements in Rule 27.7.28.1, including whether any design parameters are to be secured through an appropriate legal mechanism; - (g) The extent to which the subdivision will help achieve diversity of housing choice, including whether any parameters relating to building typologies are to be secured through an appropriate legal mechanism. - the extent to which the subdivision protects, maintains or enhances indigenous biodiversity. - (i) Applications for staged subdivisions involving the creation of larger 'bulk' lots intended for further subdivision and/or development in the future demonstrate infrastructure servicing (access and all utilities) that is sufficient for the zoned development potential of all of the "bulk" lots to be created, to ensure the land is able to be serviced and developed for the anticipated, zoned land use and density capacity, including: - Provision for access approvals or legal instruments necessary for the provision of infrastructure services to the bulk lots; - (ii) Methods to integrate with existing or adjacent developments; - (iii) Consideration and contribution to (where appropriate) infrastructure that is necessary to both service the development but may also benefit or service the wider community and future development on adjoining or nearby land where subdivision and/or development of that land would rely on the bulk lots for infrastructure.
+- (ca) a stormwater management system which will achieve soakage to ground of runoff generated by the 1% AEP event, and for the contributing Slope Hill catchment the 1% AEP, or as close as possible to the 1% AEP event (and no less than 5% AEP). - (d) the retention of mature existing vegetation, including those identified as "Existing Trees to be retained" on the Structure Plan and other specimen trees where possible, and the introduction of indigenous vegetation (preferably that naturally occurs and/or previously occurred in the area), to contribute to the character and amenity of the future development: - (e) existing natural and cultural features to be accessible to the public and, where appropriate, form prominent features within the overall design; - (f) The extent to which the subdivision a layout that will help achieve the density expected in the residential precincts as set out in Rules 49.5.12, taking into account the information requirements in Rule 27.7.28.1, including whether any design parameters are to be secured through an appropriate legal mechanism; - (g) The extent to which the subdivision will help achieve diversity of housing choice, including whether any parameters relating to building typologies are to be secured through an appropriate legal mechanism. - (h) the extent to which the subdivision a layout that protects, maintains or enhances indigenous biodiversity. - Applications for staged subdivisions involving the creation of larger 'bulk' lots intended for further subdivision and/or development in the future demonstrate infrastructure servicing (access and all utilities) that is sufficient for the zoned development potential of all of the "bulk" lots to be created, to ensure the land is able to be serviced and developed for the anticipated, zoned land use and density capacity, including: - (i) Provision for access approvals or legal instruments necessary for the provision of infrastructure services to the bulk lots; - (ii) Methods to integrate with existing or adjacent developments; - (iii) Consideration and contribution to (where appropriate) infrastructure that is necessary to both service the development but may also benefit or service the wider community and future development on adjoining or nearby land where subdivision and/or development of that land would rely on the bulk lots for infrastructure.